 Christine Glasper, school counselor and assistant principal at CHA Southwest, hopes for citywide attendance messaging to expand the importance of school attendance for every student in the city.
 The more they hear the message that attendance is important “the more ingrained it gets,” said Glasper.
 She imagines promotions like mass media, YouTube commercials, billboards, pop ups on cell phones being a great way for students to hear the message.

 Read a summary of the collaboration between Attendance Works and Every School Day Counts Detroit and the five case studies.
-This work has been made possible by support from United Way for Southeastern Michigan and The Skillman Foundation’s investment in education and increased school attendance for all children in Detroit.
+This work has been made possible by support from The Skillman Foundation and United Way for Southeastern Michigan investments in education and increased school attendance for all children in Detroit.